 Your First Visit

-During your first visit, one of our providers will conduct a comprehensive evaluation of your vein system, take your medical history, conduct a physical exam and do an ultrasound exam of the lower extremities.
+During your first visit, one of our providers will conduct a comprehensive evaluation of your vein system, take your medical history and conduct a physical exam — which may include an ultrasound exam of the veins in your lower extremities.
 All of these processes combine to help the provider determine the optimal treatment plan for you.

 Following the exam process, the provider will discuss your test results and review the treatment options appropriate for your disorder.
 Your treatment plan will be customized to your needs.

-You will also receive an estimate of treatment fees.
-The diagnosis and treatment of significant health problems due to diseased veins are covered by most insurance companies if the problem is deemed “medically necessary.”
+The diagnosis and treatment of significant health problems due to diseased veins are covered by most insurance companies if the problem is deemed "medically necessary."
+However, some venous conditions are considered cosmetic by some insurances, and may not be covered.
 We will determine if your vein disorder is causing health problems or if it is strictly cosmetic.
+It may take some time to work with your insurance to determine coverage.

 FORME Aesthetic and Vein Center